mrwatson-de/fmworkmate.github.io/psbn.md

 {{page.strapline}}

 An amazing utility that made sense in FM16, but is now deprecated.
 It was a way to call a script by name, but now FileMaker has a native function for that.

+PSBN is delivered with fmWorkMate but due to its deprecation, it is not actively integrated into the toolbox itself.